flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/settings.md

 - Onscreen Keyboard Layout
     - Selects the keyboard layout of the flyPad's on screen keyboard
 - Automatically Show Onscreen Keyboard:
-    - A virtual keyboard will appear whenever an input field is entered by the user.
+    - A virtual keyboard will appear whenever the user enteres an input field.
 - Auto Brightness:
     - Sets the brightness of the flyPad automatically based on the time of day.
 - Brightness:
-    - Manually set brightness of the flyPad.
+    - Manually set the brightness of the flyPad.
     - This setting is only available if Auto Brightness is off.
 - Battery Life Simulated
-    - If enabled the flyPad battery will discharge if aircraft is not powered.
+    - If enabled, the flyPad battery will discharge if the aircraft is not powered.
     - The battery will last about 9h.
-    - If the sim's time is changed forward 9+h after loading the flight the battery will be empty.
+    - If the sim's time is changed forward 9+h after loading the flight, the battery will be empty.
     - Battery will be charged if the aircraft is powered (Ext.
 Power, APU, one engine)
 - Show Status Bar Flight Progress:
     - Select if the progress of the flight shall be shown in the top status of the flyPad screen.